m-bock/purescript-transit/README.md

 In addition to state diagrams, you can also generate transition tables from the same specification.
 This provides a tabular view of all state transitions, which can be easier to read for some use cases.

-The process is identical—you use `reflectType` to convert your DSL specification, but then use `TransitTable.writeToFile` instead:
+The process is identical — you use `reflectType` to convert your DSL specification, but then use `TransitTable.writeToFile` instead:

 <!-- PD_START:purs
 filePath: test/Examples/SimpleDoor.purs